CJ42/All-About-Solidity/articles/Libraries.md

  }
 ```

-An example of not implemented functions in our situation would be callback functions on connect and disconnect.
-You would implement your own custom code in the function body. _(I am not sure about that, since it’s the role of interfaces)_
+An example of the not implemented functions in this situation would be the callback functions that would need to be called on connect and disconnect.
+You would implement your own custom code in the bodies of these functions. _(I am not sure about this, since it’s the role of interfaces)_

 ```solidity
 function onConnect() public;